Watertown Weeding Services

 Contact Watertown's Department of Public Works for Weed Debris Disposal & Municipal Composting Programs

 Proper weed debris management in Watertown is essential for environmental protection and regulatory compliance.
-The Department of Public Works (DPW) oversees specialized disposal categories: healthy weeds are accepted in municipal composting, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to landfill—never composted.
+The Department of Public Works (DPW) oversees specialized disposal categories: healthy weeds are accepted in municipal composting, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be securely bagged and sent to landfill—never composted.
 Diseased plants require quarantine and controlled disposal, and seedy weeds must be contained to prevent spread.
-Yard waste is collected in biodegradable paper bags only, with woody weeds limited to 4-foot bundles under 50 lbs and tied with biodegradable twine.
-Soil clods and rocks require Transfer Station coordination.
-Finished municipal compost is available for soil improvement, with seasonal distribution in spring and fall.
-Strictly no debris may be left in streets, gutters, or storm drains to prevent MS4 violations and protect water quality.
+Soil clods and rocks should be coordinated through the Transfer Station.
+Yard waste is accepted in biodegradable paper bags only (no plastic per MassDEP), with woody weeds limited to 4-foot bundles under 50 lbs and tied with biodegradable twine.
+The Transfer Station operates on a permit and fee basis, with seasonal hours.
+Finished municipal compost is available for soil improvement and restoration projects, distributed in spring and fall.
+Strictly, no debris may be left in streets, gutters, or storm drains to prevent MS4 violations and protect water quality.

 Watertown Department of Public Works